This course is available individually or as part of these certificate programs

 - Difference between devices

-- Difference in user needs and requirements
+- Differences in user needs and requirements

-- Working with physical size, and orientation
+- Working with physical size and orientation

 - Considering user postures and positions in design